Resignation and removal of auditors of registered scheme financial report or a compliance plan

 • Form 5113 Application for consent from ASIC to resign as compliance plan auditor

-The auditor continues to hold office until consent has been granted.
-For this reason, auditor arrangements should not be changed before our consent is received.
+An auditor continues to hold office until our consent has been granted and it ends in accordance with the terms of our consent.
+For this reason, our consent should not be assumed, and auditor arrangements should not be changed before our consent is received.

 We do not have the power to allow a resignation to take effect before the date on which we give consent, nor can we backdate our consent.
 You should lodge your application within a reasonable time so we can give due consideration to the information provided and arrive at a decision.

-Generally, a reasonable time is at least three weeks before the intended date of change.
+Generally, a reasonable time is at least four weeks before the intended date of change.

 The procedure after you have applied for consent